-Ireland has a tradition of delicious food that is part of the unique culture and history of the country.
 From hearty stews to comforting seafood chowders, Irish food draws on the finest from both land and sea.
 The focus is on natural, locally- sourced ingredients.
-Ireland has seen an influx of chefs from the continent, and the cuisine has undergone a renaissance.
-Along with generously portioned comfort foods, staples on restaurant menus, there is an artisanal influence.
-Quality and quantity are partners in today’s authentic meals—exceptional food will be a highlight on any Ireland vacation.
+Lately, Ireland has seen an influx of chefs from the continent, and the cuisine has undergone a renaissance.
+Along with generously portioned comfort foods, staples on any restaurant menu, there is an artisanal influence.
+Quality and quantity are partners in today’s authentic meals.
+Exceptional food will highlight any Ireland vacation.

 Dublin Coddle and The ‘Classic’ Irish Stew